 Jay Tomkus, Esq.

-Jay Tomkus is an associate attorney at Montgomery & Interpreter, PLC.
+Jay Tomkus is Of Counsel at Montgomery & Interpreter, PLC.
 His primary practice areas include Public Policy, Federal Indian Law, and Water law.

 Mr. Tomkus has extensive experience with legislation and rulemaking at the federal and state levels and takes pride in developing holistic advocacy strategies to address the concerns of his clients, representing them through every step of the Public Policy process.